Shipping Samples to a Biorepository

 Where to find Eligible Samples in OvDx

-1. In the Shipments module
+1. In the Shipments module (ORN and OvDx LIMS partners)

-2. Within your Workflows
+2. Within your Workflows (OvDx LIMS partners only)

 Samples that are biobank eligible will be listed in your Workflow’s Create Batch Activity Step.
 Scroll down to the bottom of the Create Batch page to see a table of all available samples and their biobank eligibility status.